 - Enter your new username and click Save Changes.

-The plugin handles the update without affecting your password, content, or login session.
+The plugin updates your username without affecting your password, content, or current session.
+When you’re done, you can deactivate and delete the plugin.

 Method 3: Advanced – Change Username in phpMyAdmin

-If you’re comfortable working directly with databases and your hosting provider offers phpMyAdmin, this is a more direct route—but proceed with caution.
+If you’re comfortable working directly with databases and your hosting provider offers phpMyAdmin, this is a direct route—just proceed with caution.

 Warning: